All Episodes

 USDA commissioned an expert panel to make recommendations on how to guide the more than 47 million Americans on food stamps into spending their benefits on fruits and vegetables.

-Now, of course, incumbent here is the assumption that the government thinks you're too stupid to buy what's right for you, but not only that, they don't think you ought to have the freedom to get what you want.
+Now, of course, incumbent here is the assumption that the government thinks you're too stupid to buy what's right for you.

-They are going to try to coerce, i.e., nudge you into eating what they want you to eat.
+They are going to try to coerce, i.e. nudge you into eating what they want you to eat.

-And by the way, this push toward eating fruits, you could end up with type 2 diabetes if you're not do you know how much sugar is in some fruit?
+By the way, this push toward eating fruits, you could end up with type 2 diabetes if you're not killed.

 That doesn't matter.